 Students under the age of 16 will only be released for lunch, or at the end of the day, to their parent or guardian unless the parent signs a release form when checking the student in.

-Registration opens on December 15th at 12:00 noon CST at Eventbrite and seats are extremely limited!
+Registration is open at Eventbrite and seats are extremely limited!